firavoyage/blogging/readme.md

   - .my youth romantic comedy is wrong, as i expected (2013)
   - .attack on titan (2013)
   - .puella magi madoka magica (2011)
+  - .anohana: the flower we saw that day (2011)
   - .school days (2007)
   - .white album (2009)
   - .reply 1988 (2015)